Xubuntu/wiki.xubuntu.org/Iso-Testing.md

 ![](images/qa/images.png)

-You will now see all the download possibilities
+You will now see all the download possibilities available to you, choose which suits you and download your iso for testing.

 ![](images/qa/downloads.png)